kkelly18/flask-on-predix/README.md

 ### Release History

+v3.0 - Turn toy into production with Gunicorn WSGI server

 v2.0 - Implement a Restful API as simply as possible, still using Flask Web Server (toy).

 v1.0 - Simplest (toy) Flask application possible on Predix

+#### Release v3.0
+Turn toy into production with Gunicorn WSGI server.

+Getting the app production ready is as simple as installing the gunicorn package into your local environment and fixing up the run calls in the manifest and proc files.

+To get the response for the query endpoint you must assemble the URI from the URI provided by CF when it starts your app.
+It'll be on the terminal console.

+`https:<hostname and domain>/api/v1.0/`

+returns

+`{
+  "hello": "world"
+}`

 #### Release v2.0
 Implement a Restful API as simply as possible, still using Flask Web Server (toy).